How to Tell if Your Diamond Is Real or Fake With 5 Home Tests

 "Occasionally, we do encounter stones that are not real diamonds.
 What we see more often than not are actually real diamonds of poor quality or enhancement," says Judd Rottenberg, principal at Long Jewelers, graduate gemologist at GIA and certificated gemologist at AGS.
 "For example, laser drilling and fracture fill are two ways to alter a stone to [make it] look better than it actually is."

 Rottenberg says another big misconception is that real and fake diamonds look the same.
-“At first, a diamond and a cubic zirconia may look similar, but in a short period of time, a cubic zirconia stone will lose its brilliance and look damaged,” Rottenberg says.
-“It’s not as hard as a diamond and won’t wear as well.”
+"At first, a diamond and a cubic zirconia may look similar, but in a short period of time, a cubic zirconia stone will lose its brilliance and look damaged," Rottenberg says.
+"It's not as hard as a diamond and won't wear as well."
+So, if you're wondering how to know if a diamond is real, know that the while the test of time will tell you, there are other ways to test your stone, too.

 Now it's time to test your diamond.
 While each of these tests can be done on a loose or mounted diamond, you'll find it's likely easier to distinguish between real and fake if you have a loose diamond.

 To tell if your diamond is real, place the stone in front of your mouth and, like a mirror, fog it up with your breath.
-If the diamond stays fogged for a few seconds, then it's probably a fake.
+If the stone stays fogged for a few seconds, then it's probably a fake.
 A real diamond won't fog up easily since the condensation doesn't stick to the surface.

 This one's easy: Get a glass and fill it with water (it doesn't matter what type of water you use).
 Drop the diamond into the glass of water.
 Due to the high density of diamond, when dropped into water a real diamond will sink.
 If the diamond floats to the top or middle of the glass, it's fake.
 It's simple physics.